-Skanska subcontractor Severfield (UK) are in progress with the superstructure erection for Substation Building D06.
+Work is in progress with the superstructure erection for the Substation Building.

 The first six valve boxes for the ESS Cryogenic Distribution System (CDS) were delivered to site.
 Installation and positioning is currently in progress, with more valve boxes arriving from ESS Polish in-kind partner, WUST.
 The purpose of the CDS is to deliver the cooling power, i.e. liquid Helium at a temperature of 4.5 K (-268°C) from the large coldbox (ACCP) to the 43 cryomodules, which will be placed along the superconductive part of the tunnel.
 Inside the cryomodules, the last bit of cooling will happen; from 4.5K to 2K (-271°C).

 Floor castings for the process hall in the Central Utility Building are ongoing, with completion set for June 2019.
 ABB will install their gear starting in August.
 E.ON, who are contracted to design and install the excess heat recycling system for ESS, get their first early access in September 2019.